-In its response, Sandwell and West Birmingham Hospitals NHS Trust, West Midlands, reported the highest number of patients treated through these schemes, at 1,423 between April 2014 and April 2023.
+In its response, Hampshire Hospitals NHS Trust reported the highest number of patients treated through compassionate use and free of charge schemes, at 1,246 patients between April 2014 and April 2023.
 Meanwhile, two trusts — Queen Victoria Hospital NHS Foundation Trust in West Sussex, and Tameside and Glossop Integrated Care NHS Foundation Trust in Lancashire — said they had not treated any patients through these schemes in that time.

 This picture is also reflected by pharmaceutical companies.
 A study carried out by Novartis and published in JAMA in 2022 found that regional availability varies, despite the fact that the UK is among the top ten high-income countries to request medicines for compassionate use.

 “Based on our experience and program data over the years, we observe disparity in access to medicines through the compassionate use scheme across many countries, including the UK,” says Paul Aliu, head of the global governance office in the cross-divisional chief medical office at Novartis.